Why Use Busbar Instead of Cable or Wire?

 What Are Busbar Systems?

-A well-specified electrical busbar system distributes up to 6,300 A in a single enclosed assembly.
-IEC 61439-6 defines this performance for busway systems using rigid copper or aluminium conductors in a prefabricated, phase-segregated housing.
+A well-specified busbar trunking system distributes up to about 6,300 A in a single enclosed assembly, with the largest commercial busway families reaching that range.
+IEC 61439-6 is the standard that governs these systems — it does not set a current ceiling, but it defines the construction requirements and the design verification that a manufacturer must complete for whatever rating is claimed, using rigid copper or aluminium conductors in a prefabricated, phase-segregated housing.

 In any busbar vs cable specification, the system architecture is the starting point.
 The busbar system — busway, bus duct, or busbar trunking system — uses rigid copper or aluminium conductors in a flat or edge-on arrangement inside a protective enclosure.
 Conductors are chosen for current rating, weight, and installed cost.
 The enclosure segregates phases and contributes to short-circuit withstand performance.